-- 1. Coordinate scale of site plan and north arrow orientation with Architectural Plans - Coordinate with local utility companies (power, telephone and cable TV).
-Send plans to respective utility company and follow up with letter to the file and architect. - 3.
-Power Verify location of pad mount transformer with architect - 4.
-Telephone Extend telephone conduit (minimum 2-4"C) with marking mule tape to the corner of the property line.
-Telephone conduit shall be noted to have long sweep elbows and bends and to be installed minimum 36" below grade.
+- 1. Coordinate scale of site plan and north arrow orientation with Architectural Plans - 2.
+Coordinate with local utility companies (power, telephone and cable TV).
+Send plans to respective utility company and follow up with letter to the file and architect or engineer. - 3.
+Power Verify location of pad mount transformer with architect or engineer. - 4.
+Tracer wire must be provided and installed in the same trench as conduit housing fiber. - 5.
+Three 4" conduits will be needed to run Telephone, Century Link and UPN Fiber in the same trench and include post rings (one per conduit).
+Telephone and Century Link will be in the same conduit.
+UPN Fiber will be in its own conduit and the third conduit will remain empty.
+Extend telephone conduit with marking mule tape to the corner of the property line.
+Telephone conduit shall be noted to have long sweep elbows (no more than two sweeping elbows) and bends and to be installed minimum 36" below grade.
 Specify spare conduit.
-Conduit elbows to be wrapped Rigid or IMC. - 5.
-Cable TV Empty 2"C in same trench as telephone - Coordinate with Landscape Architect for power to the irrigation controller (wp receptacle where located outdoors).
+Conduit elbows to be wrapped Rigid or IMC.
+Install pull boxes equal or better than quazite enclosures that are appropriate size per NEC code.
+Design team will coordinate pathways with owner. - 6.
+UPN Fiber Install Maxcell 3x3 cell 1-1/4 inch cell with a tracer wire. - 7.
+Coordinate with Landscape Architect for power to the irrigation controller (waterproof receptacle where located outdoors).
 Coordinate with Civil Engineer for location of "hot box" and backflow preventer (irrigation and/or domestic water).
-Weatherproof j-box and #10 branch circuits. - 7.
+Weatherproof j-box and #10 branch circuits. - 8.
 Coordinate with Civil Engineer for fire sprinkler PIV (Post Indicator Valve).
-Weatherproof j-box and 1"C with 4#10 in 3/4"C to the fire alarm control panel.
+Weatherproof j-box and 1"C to the fire alarm control panel. - 9.
+No electrical and low voltage lines underneath play pods and playground structures.